snhobbs/board2pdf/README.md

 When loaded the plugin looks like this.
 Here the user can configure how the pdf shall look.
 ![Screenshot](https://gitlab.com/dennevi/Board2Pdf/-/raw/main/resources/screenshot.png "Screenshot")

 This plugin ONLY works with the KiCad 6.0 and later.
 It does NOT work with KiCad 5.1.x or earlier versions.
-Take the leap!
-You won\'t regret it.

 [https://gitlab.com/dennevi/Board2Pdf/](https://gitlab.com/dennevi/Board2Pdf/)